-In Regular DNs, each recruited researcher can be seconded to other beneficiaries and/or to associated partners/associated partners linked to other beneficiaries for a duration of up to one third of his/her actual recruitment period.
+In "standard" DNs, each recruited researcher can be seconded to other beneficiaries and/or to associated partners/associated partners linked to other beneficiaries for a duration of up to one third of their actual recruitment period.
 Virtual mobility will not be considered as a regular secondment since it does not involve physical mobility.
 Therefore, it will not count towards the maximum duration of one third of the researcher's total recruitment period.

 In DN-ID, all recruited researchers must spend at least 50% of their time in the non-academic sector.
 The specific percentage of time that each researcher will spend at each institution should therefore be indicated in the proposal.
-The maximum total secondment duration of up to 1/3 of the researcher's actual recruitment period does not apply to DN-ID.
+The maximum total secondment duration of up to one third of the researcher's actual recruitment period does not apply to DN-ID.

 It is expected that the recruited researchers will benefit from the strong research collaboration of the beneficiaries (academic and non-academic).
-The provision of additional training/secondment by associated partners is encouraged, where relevant.

-In DN-JD it is expected that the recruited researchers will need to spend at least the minimum period of time required to be eligible to enrol in a doctoral degree and defend the doctoral thesis at the corresponding academic participating organisations.
+The provision of additional training by/secondment to associated partners is encouraged, where relevant.
+In DN-JD it is expected that the recruited researchers will need to spend at least the minimum period required to be eligible to enrol in a doctoral degree.
 This will vary according to the institution and country in question.
-The maximum total secondment duration of up to 1/3 of the researcher's actual recruitment period does not apply to DN-JD.
+The maximum total secondment duration of up to one third of the researcher's actual recruitment period does not apply to DN-JD.